chocolatey-archive/puppet-chocolatey/README.md

 }
 ~~~

-The above method of single quotes in an array is the only method you should use
+**NOTE:** The above method of single quotes in an array is the only method you should use
 in passing `install_options` with the Chocolatey provider.
 There are other ways
 to do it, but they are passed through to Chocolatey in ways that may not be
 sufficient.